Rules

 A successful double play is performed in three main parts:

-3. The player who received the ball throws from second base, hitting the backstop or strike zone in the air.
+- The player who received the ball throws from second base, hitting the backstop or strike zone in the air.
+New this season: Shuffles towards the backstop are not allowed on this throw.
+A shuffle will be considered a failed play.

 An outfielder who is not considered to be an eligible infielder is still allowed to be a part of double plays as the receiving player, but they cannot be the fielding player (step 1).